Teapack1/cheat-sheet/git.md

 <b>remote:</b> "origin"<br>
 <b>branch:</b> "main"<br>

+<b>origin</b> is your clone's primary remote repository, usually your own fork or a repository you have direct write access to. <b>upstream</b> is used to designate the original repository from which you forked, allowing you to track changes and synchronize your fork with the source project.

 `-m` amend (add to prev. commit), message `git commit -a -m "Commit message"` <br>
 `-b` create branch `git checkout -b branch-name` <br>
 `-u` for the first push to set the upstream reference `git push -u origin branch-name"` <br>
 `-v` verbose - provides detailed information,  `git remote -v` <br>

 ### Setup
 - Set the name that will be attached to your commits and tags:<br>